San Diego Dining Experiences

 Credit: James Tran

 Chef’s choice is always the right choice.
-Named after the Japanese word meaning experience and care, Kinme is an immersive omakase experience inspired by the multi-course Japanese dinner (known as kaiseki).
-Guests will enjoy a 10-course meal in an intimate setting, receiving carefully arranged dishes sourced straight from Tokyo’s very own Toyosu wholesale fish market.
-Included in the seasonal menu is a mix of raw and cooked plates, featuring daily-shifting sashimi and nigiri and coveted Miyazaki A5 Wagyu beef, to name a few.
-The menu is changed monthly, but the sake, wine and whiskey selection remains the sameas well as the traditional matcha service finale.
-With just 10 seating times per night, reservations are definitely required.
+Kinme, named after the Japanese word for experience and care, offers an immersive omakase inspired by the multi-course kaiseki tradition.
+Guests enjoy a 10-course meal in an intimate setting, with dishes sourced straight from Tokyo’s Toyosu wholesale fish market.
+The seasonal menu features a mix of raw and cooked plates, including daily-changing sashimi, nigiri, and coveted Miyazaki A5 Wagyu beef.
+While the menu rotates monthly, the sake, wine, and whiskey selection remains, as does the traditional matcha service finale.
+With only 10 seating times per night, reservations are a must.

 Location: Banker’s Hill